ShantnuS/azure-project-ideas/README.md

 <img src="Resources/Images/banner.png" alt="drawing" width="100%"/>
-Project ideas to help you learn and explore Microsoft Azure.

 ## About
 The goal of this repository is to collect a diverse group of project ideas to help you learn about different resources and build something cool!